President (card game): End of a round

-When one player runs out of cards, they are out of play for the rest of the round, but the other players can continue to play to figure out the titles.
+When one player runs out of cards, they have won and are out of play for the rest of the round, but the other players might continue to play to determine the remaining titles (position).
 A few versions hold that once a player goes out, players count remaining card values to establish titles, or simply count the number of cards remaining in each player's hand, and other versions have one player left with cards at the end.

-When playing by traditional rules, once titles are decided, everyone needs to get up and move.
+When playing by traditional rules, once titles are decided, most players stand and move position to accommodate the winner's seated position.
 The President is the dealer (or the Scum in some versions), and the players must rearrange themselves around them so that they are seated in order of rank, clockwise.
 Some variants do not rearrange the seating of the players, so everyone plays in the same order each hand (though the president still leads the first trick).

 After the first round has determined player rank, subsequent hands are opened by the president.

 President's choice and trading

-In some variations of the game, after the president (or whoever deals) has dealt and everyone has received their decks, the players are able to trade cards with one another.
+In some variations of the game, after the president (or whoever deals) has dealt and everyone has received their hands, the players must trade cards with one another, based on positions.
 In a group of four, the president gives two cards of their choice to scum (who responds with the two very best cards from their hand), and the vice-president gives one card of their choosing to vice-scum, who responds with their very best card.
 In some variants, the president may choose to allow a black market, in which any player can trade with any other player.
 When this happens, the President usually has a poor hand and needs better cards.
 The president may also allow table talk, which is when two given players (usually of adjacent ranks) let each other see each other's hands.